fomightez/mini-pipelines/README.md

 &ast;In naming this repository, I based it on the responses of stevegt and Alastair Kerr as posted [here](https://www.biostars.org/p/17696/).

-**Update: in some ways, recent work in Jupyter notebooks gluing together different scripts is reminiscent of some of what is accomplished in parts of these mini-pipelines, particularly mixing shell and python tasks, and is a useful alternative.**
+**Update: in some ways, recent work in Jupyter notebooks gluing together different scripts is reminiscent of some of what is accomplished in parts of these mini-pipelines, particularly mixing shell and python tasks, and is a useful alternative, see [here](https://github.com/fomightez/sequencework) and [here](https://github.com/fomightez/structureework) for links to just some nucleic acid analyses and structure/function analyses examples, respectively.**

 ---